sudhaus7/guard7/README.md

 ```
 tx_sudhaus7guard7.[tablename].publicKeys = {}
 ```
-(optional) An array if public keys, which will be used to encode data for this table.
+(optional) An array of public keys, which will be used to encode data for this table.
 Only used if found in the PageTS tree for the referencing page

 ```
 tx_sudhaus7guard7.generalPublicKeys = {}
 ```
 (optional) An array of public keys, which will be used for every table.
 Only used if found in the PageTS tree for the referencing page

 IRRE Tables must be listed like normal tables as well.
-The relation itself must not be encoded.
+The relation field itself _must_ not be added to the fields list!

 6. lock the Database: